shalinibaddem/sdp/README.md

-This is the main branch of this repository.
-You can find different projects in different branches of this repository. kindly check the branches for different projects or can click on the below links:
+This is the UX and UI design branch of this repository.
+You can find different front end prototypes  of projects in this branch.

 Table booking system using django:  https://github.com/shalinibaddem/sdp/blob/table-booking-System/django